fruitTheory/houdini-py/README.md

-A repo for storing houdini scripts - currently contains a kitbash to solaris setup.
+A repo for storing houdini scripts - currently:
+- Kitbash  to Solaris
+- Texture to MaterialX importer
+- Megascans toolset

 ---
 ### Running from shelf button